 “It still had the odor of a racetrack,” she said.

 Internees could only bring along what they could carry in one bag, ridding families completely of their assets.
 They were forced to give up pets, cars, jobs and homes that many had spent their lives working to acquire.

 “[Before internment my mother] wanted an education.
 Typically, farmer’s daughters become farmer’s wives,…but she wanted a profession,” Dominquez-Yon said.
 “She wanted to become a fashion designer, so she came to LA to go to a Japanese design school and got her bachelor’s [degree].”

 However, her career was cut short when the executive order was released.
 That day, her boss sent her home, and she was unable to continue her career in the same capacity.

 Life in Camp

 “I remember we had to cover the windows in black material to keep the light from going out.
 There were barbed wires around the camp, and there were empty towers around the camp so you couldn’t leave,” Onishi said.
-“We had no idea what was happening [outside of camp].
-That’s what was scary.”

 In internment camps, families were forced to live in barracks, which often had no plumbing and little heat.